exrok/svg2pts/README.md

 [![](https://meritbadge.herokuapp.com/svg2pts)](https://crates.io/crates/svg2pts)
 <!-- [![](https://docs.rs/svg2pts/badge.svg)](https://docs.rs/svg2pts/) -->

 Command line utility to convert the paths in a SVG to a list of points.
-All paths in the SVG is converted into a list of points curve interpolation is controlled by command line arguments.
+All paths in the SVG are converted into a list of points with curve interpolation is controlled by command line arguments.
+Paths with no stroke nor fill are ignored.
+Output is a sequence of points, `X Y\n`

 * [Installation](#installation)